viv-liu/microsoft-graph-docs/api-reference/v1.0/resources/groups_overview.md

 # Working with groups in Microsoft Graph

 Groups are collections of [users](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/user) who share access to resources in Microsoft services or in your app.
 Microsoft Graph provides you with APIs to create and manage a variety of different types of groups and group functionality to suit yoru scenario needs.
 All operations in Microsoft Graph on groups require administrator consent.
-Using Microsoft Graph, you can perform the following operations and more:
-- create groups
-- check if a user is a member of a group
-- list all groups a user is a member of
-- list the members of a group
-- add and remove members from a group
-- add and remove owners of a group.

 **NOTE**
 Groups are only supported for work or school accounts, and not supported for Microsoft personal accounts.